johanf85/home-assistant-heating-configuration/index.md

 *   A smartphone app and / or a browser to control and monitor the thermostat
 *   Send alerts to the smartphone when certain conditions are met, e.g. when it is suspected that a window is open.
 *   Reverting to normal set temperature after a certain amount of time after a manual change
-*   Easily using setting variables like bedtime, waking time and revert time with input fields in the front-end
+*   Easily setting variables like bedtime, waking time and revert time with input fields in the front-end

 ### Software